MahyaSad/README/README.md

 ### Looking Forward

-My experiences and skills span across SAR data analysis, AI-driven agricultural monitoring, and land surface modeling.
-Although my primary research has not centered on land surface modeling, my academic coursework and projects have equipped me with a solid foundation in this area, particularly through the application of the CLM5 model.

 I am on the lookout for collaborative opportunities that leverage my background in remote sensing, AI, and environmental modeling to make a tangible impact on global water and energy cycle research.

 Thank you for exploring my GitHub profile.
 I am excited about the potential collaborations and projects that await and am keen to contribute to groundbreaking research that addresses the world's most pressing environmental challenges.